PARTING MOMENTS OF HISTORY

 In the years that followed, there were a number of theatres which were characterised as internal police action, rather than outright military conflict.
-Accordingly, the concept of further Spartan deployment led the post-war Charet Administration into a dilemma.
+Accordingly, the concept of further Spartan deployment led the post-war Charet-Hood Administration into a dilemma:

-Conventional military historians maintain that the administration chose the first option; favouring volunteer based recruitment programmes, supplemented by widespread mass-feed media campaign.
+Conventional military historians maintain that the administration chose the first option; favouring volunteer-based recruitment programmes, supplemented by widespread mass-feed media campaigns.
 Naturally, such efforts were decried as propaganda by the administration's political adversaries.
 Eager to assuage their detractors, government sources maintained that conscription-based Spartan deployment numbers remained at an all time low in the post-war era.

 The truth, as ever, is rather more complicated..."